 - Corporate Sales Trainer; Manager of IT Training and Knowledge Management

 - Curriculum Developer

 Business Education at New York University: The Next Generation

 This book, co-written by NYU Professor Emeritus Michael Bronner and University of Southern New Hampshire Professor Emeritus Burt Kaliski, follows the 1981 publication Early Leaders in Business Education.
 The earlier book documents the work and impact of our program's founders, Drs.
 Paul S. Lomax, Peter L. Agnew, Herbert A. Tonne, and Helen Reynolds.
 This next edition is designed to document the rich history the Business Education Program has had since that era.
-At this point, the first two chapters, detailing the contributions of Drs.
-Karen Gillespie and Padmakar S. Sapre, are complete and available for download here.
+At this point, the first three chapters, detailing the contributions of Drs.
+Karen Gillespie, Padmakar S. Sapre, and Michael Bronner are complete and available for download below.
 If you are an alum of the program and have comments regarding them, please email Professor Emeritus Michael Bronner.